Joined:

 Back to Craig Sponholtz's profile

-Posted by Craig Sponholtz over 11 years ago
+Posted by Craig Sponholtz about 12 years ago

 Over the past year I have had the great privilege to teach with some of the best permaculure, sustainable agriculture and watershed institutions in the world.
 That list includes Watershed Management Group in Arizona, USA, Milkwood Permaculture in New South Wales Australia, Regenerative Agriculture in Queensland, Australia, Verge Permaculture in Calgary, Canada and later this fall at Quail Springs, in California, USA.
 Teaching at all of the diverse places and meeting many wonderful people has really inspired me to hone my message and teaching craft.
 The wide range of conditions I found forced me to identify and emphasize the universally connective threads in the information and techniques I share.
 While I specialize in drylands, these methods are applicable under extremely diverse conditions.
 I study and teach the integration of broad-scale water harvesting and watershed restoration, including erosion control and stream and wetland restoration.
 After meeting so many great permaculture teachers, activists and doers in the past year, I have been gratified to find that the common sense ethics of caring for land, caring for people and providing a fair share provide the connective threads that I was seeking.